different-ai/obsidian-ava/README.md

 ⛔️ Make sure you're running the latest version we do major updates weekly!⛔️

-# AVA - AI assistant for Obsidian
+# AVA - Quickly format your notes with ChatGPT in Obsidian

 Unlock the full potential of Obsidian Notes and take your productivity to the next level.